-My political work embraces it.
-What is made today may be observed a century from now, whether in an attic or a gallery.
+I produce my political work in conversation with this inherent permanence.
+What is made today may be observed a century from now.

 Editorial design